 - How the policy can meet agreed priorities - Evidence gathered to inform your decision - Partnership organisations worked with in the development of this policy - Where you have consulted, Who and How this has informed the decision/policy - Any other groups impacted not detailed above

 Note: Impacts could be positive, neutral, or negative and impact groups differently

-All projects, with the exception of the Roundabout and Access Road at Hethel Technology Park, will directly result in improved access to formal or informal recreational open space or facilities.
+The project will improve access to formal recreational open space or facilities.
 In this way they will all have a positive impact in terms of health.